 Washington State Parks has partnered with Park Rx America to help make Washingtonians healthy.
 Working directly with healthcare providers and their respective organizations, Park Rx makes it easy for healthcare providers to prescribe parks and other natural areas to their patients in the clinical practice setting.

-More than 100 million Americans currently suffer from a chronic disease (e.g., coronary heart disease, stroke, high blood pressure, Type 2 diabetes and mental health conditions).
+More than 100 million Americans currently suffer from a chronic disease (e.g., coronary heart disease, stroke, arthritis, high blood pressure, Type 2 diabetes and mental health conditions).
 More than two thirds of American adults currently suffer from overweight/obesity, which contributes to chronic disease.
 Chronic disease results in decreased quality of life, and ultimately, premature death.

 Spending time in natural environments increases physical activity and decreases the risk of developing chronic disease.
 Park Rx is a low-cost intervention that uses a known, generally trusted, and accessible resource – parks – to influence positive health outcomes.